docker/docs/compose/compose-file/index.md

 > **Note:** The top-level
 > [`volumes` option](compose-file.md#volume-configuration-reference) defines
 > a named volume and references it from each service's `volumes` list.
-This replaces `volumes_from` in earlir versions of the Compose file format.
+This replaces `volumes_from` in earlier versions of the Compose file format.

 Mount paths or named volumes, optionally specifying a path on the host machine (`HOST:CONTAINER`), or an access mode (`HOST:CONTAINER:ro`).